 Into the Beautiful North by Luis Alberto Urrea

 Refugee by Alan Gratz.
 A Boy and His Dog at the End of the World by C. A. Fletcher

 In Search of the Far Side by Gary Larson.
 A View of the Harbour by Elizabeth Taylor

 Haiku in English: The First Hundred Years.
 Collected Poems by Robert Graves

 The Merchant of Venice by William Shakespeare.
 Percy Jackson's Greek Gods by Rick Riordan A Time to Keep Silence by Patrick Leigh Fermor

 Story's End by Marissa Burt.
 The City of Dreaming Books.
 Freddy and the Perilous Adventure by Walter R. Brooks

 Trixie Belden #10: The Marshland Mystery.
-Books: A Memoir by Larry McMurtry
+Judging a Book by Its Lover by Lauren Leto.

 A Paris All Your Own edited by Eleanor Brown.
 Salt: A World History by Mark Kurlansky